top of page

 “We engaged Jake as a keynote speaker for our company-wide safety conference.

-Finding the right speaker on Safety and Human Reliability is tough
+Finding a great speaker on Safety and Human Reliability is tough

 icon-12.png